4bdullah7eeshan/odin-rock-paper-scissors/README.md

                     ```

             - Based on each choice, assign either “rock”, “paper” or “scissors”, eg. 1 for "rock", etc.
+                - Once, we get the number 0/1/2, we can use conditional statements here to assign.
             - Return the choice
     - Test that our function returns what we expect.
         - How?
 Using `console.log()`.